-An undergraduate minor at AUA is a set of thematically related courses intended to broaden and complement a student’s learning and experience.
+A minor is a set of thematically related courses intended to broaden and complement a student’s learning and experience.
 Minors are optional.

 Genocide Studies and Human Rights